smapiot/piral/docs/tutorials/02-getting-started.md

 When the build process is completed, the application shell can be opened locally in a browser.
 The output of the debug process shows the local address, which is usually http://localhost:1234.

+If you need to change the port, on which the instance is exposed, you can select a custom port just by adding the flag `--port <port_number>` to the piral-cli command.

 At this point, the application shell shows an empty page, since there is currently no layout defined and no Pilet loaded into the application shell.
 In the next section, we will create a Pilet and load it the new application shell.

 ### Create Package for the Application Shell